Blessing988/alx-zero_day/README.md

-This is my first README on ALX git prooject
+This is a sample README of an introductory git course in ALX program